 “A sound mind.”
 For some of us that doesn’t seem remotely possible.
-Over the years we personally have reason to believe this is only true for others, maybe, but not me.
-As mentally ill people we seem to think that we can’t be this way.
+We’ve come to believe this is only true for others, maybe, but not me.
+As mentally ill people we seem to think that we shouldn’t be this way.
 Given enough time our illness becomes fused to our spirit and soul.
 We buy the lie and choose to live defeated.
 Only the Lord Jesus can break this chain.

 - incredible power,

 - and a sound (healthy) mind.

 These three are a gift from God.
 You don’t buy a gift, nor do you earn it.
 Rather it comes from Someone who loves you (!) and only wants to restore you.
 We may have issues, but the Spirit is sound and lucid.
 He speaks so we understand.

 Afflicted people will find what they need from the Holy Spirit of God.
 Mental illness isn’t a death sentence.
 Rather it’s a grand opportunity for God to teach us about His power in the middle of our pain.

 The healthy mind is one that is clear and life-giving.
 It is without any sick or crippling deficiencies.
 It’s a mind that is vigorous and robust.
 Those of us who struggle with a mental illness this is fantastically good news.
 And it maybe that you’re certainly impaired but even then you’re given a strength to use in service in the body.
 Everyone has a gift and calling.